Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Introduction

 In this paper, we focus on the second aspect, namely, the choice of the objective function.
-We will consider a multi-objective NMF (MO-NMF) formulation in which we will consider a weighted sum of the different objective functions, which is standard in multi-objective optimization; see, for example,~\cite{marler2010}.
+We will consider a multi-objective NMF (MO-NMF) formulation. {More precisely}, we will consider a weighted sum of the different objective functions, which is arguably one of the most widely used approach in multi-objective optimization~\cite{marler2010}.
 Our main motivation to consider this class of models is that in many applications it is not clear which objective function to use because the statistics of the noise is unknown.
 To the best of our knowledge, there are currently three main classes of methods to handle this situation: \begin{itemize}

 \item The user chooses the objective function she/he believes is the most suitable for the application at hand.
 This is, as far as we know, the simplest and most widely-used approach.
 However, this approach is an {\em ad hoc} one.